pr1me-e1gh7/github-profile-readme/README.md

 ## Training
 * Earned certificate of completion from UCF Coding Bootcamp (March 2022).
-* Excellent proficiency in CSS, HTML, JavaScript, SQL, Web API’s.
+* Excellent proficiency in CSS, HTML, JavaScript, NoSQL, SQL, Web API’s.
-* I've received training in MERN (MongoDB, Express, React, Node), MVC, NoSQL, Object-Oriented Programming (OOP), Object-Relational Mapping (ORM), and PWA.
+* I've also received training in MERN, MVC, OOP, ORM, and PWA.
 * I'm currently studying Amazon Web Services, Java, and Python.
 * Typing speed of 65+ WPM at Expert level; <a href="https://bit.ly/347gwJF">my results here</a> from the Indeed test.